buraglio/ipv6quiz/README.md

 # IPv6 Quiz Application

 A web-based quiz application that tests knowledge of IPv6 addressing and protocols, written in Go.
+The Framework is fairly flexible and simple.
+The multiple choice questions are all encoded in the actual binary, this might be dumb.
+However, the goal was to make this completely self-contained, so that's how I did it.
+It should be fairly trivial to rip out the questions and put in questions about whatever.
+For ease of reading, the questions are also broken out into a txt file.
 ## Features

 - 70+ IPv6-related multiple choice questions